 MILFORD — The following events will take place at the Milford Public Library:

-“Build A Better World” this winter by participating in the 2017 Winter Adult Reading Program.
-For each audiobook listened to, book or ebook read, participants can enter their name into a weekly drawing for a prize.
-Prizes this year will include gift certificates to Starfish Project and Ten Thousand Villages in Goshen, and Destiny Rescue in North Webster, organizations that help support women and children of poverty and abusive situations.
-Register now by calling (574) 658-4312 or by stopping at the adult circulation desk.
+“Build a Better World” during the last month of our Winter Adult Reading Program.
+For each audiobook listened to or book read, participants can enter their name into a weekly drawing for a prize.
+Prizes include gift certificates to organizations that support others like Destiny Rescue and Ten Thousand Villages.
+Sign up at the adult circulation desk or call (574) 658-4312.